 How do you prove the ROI of business coaching to executives?
-The answer lies in coaching statistics - which provide solid evidence to back up your claims.
-Within the coaching industry, a lot of advice exists - some great, some not so great.
-Lean into reliable sources such as coaching statistics from credible sources to help prove the ROI of coaching.
+The answer lies in coaching statistics - which provides solid evidence to back up your claims.
 Coaching statistics persuade your organization, and its executives, that your coaching efforts are having a positive ROI and influencing employees in positive ways.
 Let’s take a look at the coaching statistics that provide the ROI of coaching to executives, and discuss how to master tricky ROI conversations, conduct a needs assessment, and communicate coaching benefits for individuals, teams, and the whole organization.

 How to Prove the ROI of Coaching: Follow This Formula